JoshuaKoh/async-werewolf/roles.md

 Each night, you may select a player that you think will be killed by the wolves.
 If you are right, your next vote during the day will count double.

-## Ghost
-* **TEAM:** Village
-* **RACE:** Human
-* **ALIGNMENT:** Good
-* **NIGHT ACTIVITY:** No

-You are just an ordinary [Villager](#villager) until you die.
-Once you are killed by any means, you become a Ghost and select a player to haunt!
-From that point on, the haunted player's vote counts twice.
-However, the extra vote is only revealed in circumstances where it matters such as creating or breaking a tie.
-The haunted player is not aware they are haunted and you are requied to abide by all other rules for being dead.

 ## Gossip
 * **TEAM:** Village